 Dr Dennis Hemphill is an Associate Professor in Sport Integrity and Ethics in the College of Sport and Exercise Science at Victoria University, Melbourne.

-Dennis is a Research Associate of the Institute of Sport, Exercise and Active Living and serves as the Chair of the Exercise and Sport Science Australia Ethics and Disciplinary Committee.
-He is a long-standing member of the International Association for the Philosophy of Sport and also serves as a reviewer for academic journals such as the Journal of the Philosophy of Sport and Sport, Ethics and Philosophy.
+Dennis is an Honorary Professor in the University's Institute for Health and Sport and serves as the Chair of the Exercise and Sport Science Australia Ethics and Disciplinary Committee.
+He is a long-standing member of the International Association for the Philosophy of Sport and a member of the Victorian Sport Integrity Network.

 Hemphill, D. (2017) Walking the Talk: Putting Integrity into Action.
 Australian Sport Commission – Play by the Rules. https://www.playbytherules.net.au/online-courses/mini-courses/walking-the-talk

 Hemphill, D. (2017) Doping in Sport: “What Were You Thinking?”
 Sport Health, Vol. 34, Issue 4, 30-33.